Graffiti as art in order-conscious Singapore

 Two years ago, a group of graffiti artists found themselves barred from the only government-sanctioned arena where spray painting is allowed, a youth park in a shopping district.

-The reason given was that they wanted to spray paint messages in support of children victimised by the Palestine-Israel conflict.
+The reason given was that they wanted to spray paint messages in support of children victimized by the Palestine-Israel conflict.

 "Graffiti is not political, it is a form of expression, something to be explored in the city," said Yann Lazou, one of the Frenchmen painting the wall in the industrial park.